MMarsland/save-or-shave/README.md

 ## TO-DO

 For ALPHA release:
-- Get puppeteer working on Heroku
+- Switch from puppeteer to Cheerio or JSDOM / other scraping / parsing technique

 For BETA release:
 - Timeout when fetching from fake account